Penguins CReW Club: Our Extended Schools Provision

 The food we provide at the Club is not intended as a substitute for a main evening meal.
 We promote independence, by encouraging the children to prepare their own light tea, and to clear away after themselves.
 We use fresh ingredients and follow statutory guidelines.
 Fresh drinking water is available at all times.
 We meet individual dietary requirements and parental preferences wherever possible.
 We recognise the importance of healthy nutrition for children delivered in a calm, friendly setting.

-The Managers of the Club are: Miss Catherine Graves and Miss Helen Stafford.
+The Manager of the Club is Miss Helen Stafford.

-Our After-School Club is run by: Miss Helen Stafford and Miss Catherine Graves.
+Our After-School Club is run by Miss Helen Stafford, supported by other staff members.

-Overall responsibility: Mrs Hopkins, Executive Headteacher, Mrs Sykes, Chair of Governors or Mrs Scott, Head of School.
+Overall responsibility: Mrs Scott, Headteacher and Mrs Sykes, Chair of Governors.

 Our aim is to provide a smooth transition between school and Penguins.